 I want to thank all of you for your comments on my keeping it real post last week.
 Knowing that others understand, and go through times where they feel the same way, really does help.
 So thank you for taking the time to share your thoughts and struggles.

-In the last few issues Everyday Food has been sharing a gluten free recipe.
-It seems like everyone is jumping on the gluten free “trend” and that is a whole different subject, but the good thing about people taking notice of gluten free cooking though is the amount of gluten free recipes that are now available.
+In the last few issues, Everyday Food has been sharing a gluten-free recipe.
+It seems like everyone is jumping on the gluten-free “trend” and that is a whole different subject, but the good thing about people taking notice of gluten-free cooking though is the number of gluten-free recipes that are now available.

 This recipe also calls for cinnamon and when I made these I put the cinnamon in.
 I actually like the taste of the cinnamon with the chocolate, but some in my family did not, so I think the cinnamon is optional depending on what you like.